International Travel and Teleworking

 Request permission for business travel in Concur.

-Consult the International Shipping page for guidelines on hand-carrying UNC-owned physical items (equipment, materials, laptops and smart devices, information and software on physical media, etc.).
+Consult the International Shipping and Hand-carry page for guidelines on hand-carrying UNC-owned physical items (equipment, materials, laptops and smart devices, information and software on physical media, etc.).

-UNC-Chapel Hill travelers who are traveling internationally on University business are required to have their travel approved prior to departure.
+UNC-Chapel Hill personnel traveling internationally on University business are required to have their travel approved prior to departure.
 Travelers should follow the instructions appropriate for their status on the UNC Global Affairs Travel Policies page.
 For questions, contact Meredith Bryson, Program Manager for Global Partnerships.

-All travel to the high-risk destinations listed below must receive prior approval from the Export Compliance Office.
+All University travel to the destinations listed below must receive prior Export Compliance and Research Security (ECRS) approval from the Export Compliance Office (ECO).

 - Afghanistan